Walsh hits 3-run homer in 11th, Angels beat Rockies 5-2

+DENVER (AP) — Jared Walsh felt the solid contact and heard the dugout erupt.

+After that, he’s foggy on details.
+Being on cloud nine can do that.

-DENVER (AP) — Jared Walsh hit a two-out, three-run homer in the 11th inning and the Los Angeles Angels beat the Colorado Rockies 5-2 on Saturday night.
+Walsh hit a two-out, three-run homer in the 11th inning and the Los Angeles Angels beat the Colorado Rockies 5-2 on Saturday night.

-Walsh lined a slider from Tyler Kinley (0-2) over the wall in right-center.
+The 27-year-old first baseman lined a slider from Tyler Kinley (0-2) over the wall in right-center.
 He knew in an instant it was gone, posing for just a moment before tossing his bat aside.

-It was Walsh’s fourth straight game with a homer.
+This was Walsh’s fourth straight game with a homer.

+“It’s something I’m going to hold on to for a long time and cherish no matter how my career goes,” Walsh said.

+He’s made quite an impact since being recalled from the team’s alternate training site on Aug.
+28. He just needed a little time to settle in.

 Ty Buttrey (2-3) pitched out of a jam in the 10th to earn the win.
 Matt Andriese picked up the save by throwing an efficient 11th as the Angels improved to 3-5 in extra innings.
 Anthony Rendon ended the game with a catch over the dugout railing.

 Kinley struck out four in 1 2/3 innings of work.
-In the 11th, he walked Andrelton Simmons after Shohei Ohtani started at second base under baseball’s new extra-inning rules.
+In the 11th, he walked Andrelton Simmons with Shohei Ohtani starting at second base under baseball’s new extra-inning rules.
 That set the stage for Walsh.

+“He’s got power.
+His hands are that good,” Angels manager Joe Maddon said.
+“It’s no big secret as to why he can do what he’s been doing.”

 Both teams squandered opportunities in the 10th.
 Justin Upton and Max Stassi struck out with a runner at third.